Position: Beyond Sensitive Attributes, ML Fairness Should Quantify Structural Injustice via Social Determinants: Further Discussions on Related Works

 \section{Further Discussions on Related Works}

 In this section, we present further discussions on related works.
 In Section~\ref{supp:related_work:observational_vs_causal}, we consider types of information utilized when characterizing algorithmic fairness, and their relative emphases.
 In Section~\ref{supp:related_work:comparison_causal_fairness}, we provide a detailed comparison between our advocacy and previous works on causal fairness.
 In Section~\ref{supp:related_work:structural_determinant}, we present additional remarks including the use of term ``structure'' and the conceptual distinction between ``unfairness'' and ``discrimination'' in related disciplines.
-In Section~\ref{supp:related_work:common_presence_social_determinants}, we discuss the common presence of social determinants in various practical scenarios.